mwvgroup/pwv_kpno/rst_source/for_developers.rst

 4. Make sure that the build passes on `travis-ci.org <travis-ci.org>`_.
 5. Submit a pull request and merge any necessary branches.
-6. Run the `push_pypi` bash file from the root directory to automatically upload the new version to the python package index (You will need the appropriate login information for this step).
+6. Run the `push_pypi` bash file from the root directory to automatically upload the new version to the python package index (you will need the appropriate login information for this step).